simonberner/gilded-rose-refactoring-kata-python/README.md

 ## What is Refactoring?

-Refactoring :hammer: is a development and testing activity to improve the design (readability, maintainability, reducing complexity) of existing code by **changing its behaviour** while preserving its functionality.
+Refactoring :hammer: is a development and testing activity to improve the design (readability, maintainability, reducing complexity) of existing code by **changing its internal behaviour** while preserving its functionality.
 By continuously improving the design of code, we make it easier and easier to work with it.

 ## Gilded Rose Requirements Specification